 OMG!!!
 I have been dying to create my very own Chilled Seafood Tower for so long now.
-It is definitely one of my favorites to order at restaurants and can range in price from $75 to $200.
-Here’s what I did…cut the cost by half…made it super simple to steam the seafood…made it look like a million dollars!
-You can do this at home…I promise…it is much easier than you think.
-This tower will feed at least four as an appetizer…or two for a romantic dinner at home!
+It is definitely one of my favorite appetizers to order at restaurants.
+Most can range in price from $75 to well over $200, depending on what type of seafood is included.
+Let me show you how to prepare one at home and cut the cost by half, or maybe even more.
+Best of all, it will look like a million dollars!
+You can do this at home.
+Promise, it is much easier than you think.
+This tower will feed at least four people as an appetizer.
+Two, if you are enjoying the Seafood Tower as a romantic dinner at home!

-The seafood I used to create this tower will cost about $55.
+The seafood I used to create this tower will cost approximately $55.
 If you do not have a tower, just display on a large platter(s) filled with ice.
-If you want your very own tower…click here for the one used!
-Also…I steamed all of the seafood…except for the oysters…I left them raw…in a steamer…click here to get your own!
-Check out my Amazon page for less expensive steamer options.
-You can also use a bamboo steamer or pot…you just need something large enough to fit the crab legs!
+If you want your very own tower, click here for the one used!
+Also, I steamed all of the seafood, except for the oysters.
+Leave them raw like I did, or you can steam them up, as well.
+For me, I prefer my oysters raw.
+Click here to get your own steamer.
+Additionally, check out my Amazon page for less expensive steamer options.
+You can also use a bamboo steamer or pot.
+Keep in mind, you just need something large enough to fit the crab legs!

-Grab your steamer…again…you can use an electric steamer, bamboo steamer, or even a deep pan with a lid.
-Fill your steamer with enough water to just to the fill line…leave enough room to add in the clam juice and lemon.
+Grab your steamer, or use one of the alternatives mentioned above.
+Fill your steamer with enough water to just to the fill line.
+Leave enough room to add in the clam juice and lemon.
+Clean the clams and mussels.
 Toss your clams and mussels into the steaming tray and steam until opened.
-Discard any clams or mussels that are open prior to steaming or any that do not open after steaming.
+Discard any clams or mussels that are open prior to steaming.
+Additionally, discard any that do not open after steaming.
 Remove as they open and allow to cool on a plate in the fridge.